 Each portal is attached to one central database.
 This approach allows all associated portals to share a common metadata schema, records and user accounts.
 Record segregation can be achieved using content restrictions if required.

 Portals can be customised to suit its intended audience.
-This includes altering the Welcome and Cultural Warning screens, replacing icons and defining language localisations.
+This includes complete control over the Theme Style appearance, custom Cultural Warning texts, Welcome homepage content, About page texts and defining Language localisations.

 New Archive Items ingested into a portal can be given a unique archive number prefix to distinguish collections within Keeping Culture.